qdrant/examples/qdrant_101_getting_started/README.md

-Notice that, while the similarity scores are completely random for this example, it is important that we pay attention to the scores we get back when serving recommendations in production.
-Even if we get 5 vectors back, it might more useful to show random results rather than vectors that are 0.012 similar to the query vector.
-With this in mind, we can actually set a threshold for our vectors with the `score_threshold=` parameter.
+Notice that, while the similarity scores are completely random for this example, it is important to we pay attention to the scores retrieved when serving recommendations in production.
+Even if you get 5 vectors back, it might be more useful to show random results, rather than vectors that are 0.012 similar to the query vector.
+With this in mind, you can actually set a threshold for our vectors with the `score_threshold=` parameter.

 ```python